 What Is Google Analytics 4?

 Your donation platform can help you distinguish one donation from another.
-But Google Analytics—and GA4 in particular—brings an extra layer of information to the table.
+However, Google Analytics—and GA4 in particular—brings an extra layer of information to the table.
 Where did the donor come from?
 How long did they stay on your website?
 What pages did they visit?
 What was the navigation journey?
 This granular-level data uncovers a donor’s precise path on your website that led to a donation.

 These insights can give you a clear picture of which parts of your website—pages, images, forms, buttons—are working to drive conversions and which ones need some help.